puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/subtree-manager/rpc_bulk-edit/readme.md

 * **node-id**: Identifier for the target node.
 * **status**: Status of bulk-edit operation on this node.
 This value is set to 'complete' only if all modifications have been successfully written into UniConfig transaction (including other nodes).
-Otherwise the value is set to 'fail'.
+Otherwise, the value is set to 'fail'.
 * **error-message**: Reason for the failure.
 This field appears in the output only if RPC execution failed on this target node.
 * **error-type**: Categorized error type.